2001 Buffalo Bills season

 The 2001 season was the Buffalo Bills' 42nd season overall, their 32nd in the National Football League (NFL), and their first season under head coach Gregg Williams.
 At 3–13, they finished the season with the worst record in the whole American Football Conference and at last place in the AFC East division for the first time since 1985.
 This would be the most losses the Bills ever suffered in a season during their playoff drought from 2000 to 2016.

 John Butler, who had been the Bills' general manager from 1993 to 2000, left to take the same position with the San Diego Chargers.
 He was replaced by Tom Donahoe, who would remain with the Bills through the 2005 season.

 In the wake of Buffalo's 1999-2000 quarterback controversy, Doug Flutie was released by the Bills prior to the season and followed Butler to San Diego.
 Buffalo named Rob Johnson their starting quarterback for the 2001 season, which would ultimately be his last in Buffalo.
 Bills defensive end Marcellus Wiley, linebacker Sam Rogers, and linebacker John Holecek also left Buffalo for San Diego in 2001, leaving a gap in Buffalo's defense.
 The special teams also saw a major overhaul.
-Placekicker Steve Christie was also among the defectors to San Diego, forcing the Bills to sign rookie Jake Arians (son of longtime offensive coordinator Bruce Arians) as a replacement, then after several weeks of Arians's poor play, Shayne Graham.
+Placekicker Steve Christie was also among the defectors to San Diego, forcing the Bills to sign rookie Jake Arians (son of longtime offensive coordinator and eventual NFL head coach Bruce Arians) as a replacement, then after several weeks of Arians's poor play, Shayne Graham.
 Punter Chris Mohr left for the Atlanta Falcons and was replaced by Brian Moorman, who would stay with the team for the next eleven seasons.
 The Bills switched to a 4–3 defensive scheme after using a 3–4 scheme since 1979.